solutionroute/chroma-sass-themes/README.md

 ## Examples

-See `scss/taapaca.scss` and the accompanying screenshot for a minimal but functional example of the output.
+See `scss/taapaca.scss` in the accompanying screenshot for a minimal but functional example of the output.
+The [project page](https://solutionroute.github.io/chroma-sass-themes/) has screenshots of the other predefined themes in this package.

 ![taapaca example](docs/taapaca.jpg)